29 +1 Fibromyalgia-Friendly Exercises to Get You Moving Again

 15- Climb to the top!

-So naturally, rock climbing just doesn’t do it for me.
-However, it is indubitably a great form of low impact exercise.
-And if you live in Flat Country (hello, Iowa!), many health clubs and even some sporting good stores have indoors climbing walls.
+So, naturally, rock climbing just doesn’t appeal to me.
+However, it is indubitably a great form of low-impact exercise.
+And if you live in Flat Country (hello, Iowa!), many health clubs and even some sporting goods stores have indoor climbing walls.

 16- And one, and two, and three!